jdrichards-pursuit/react-state-primitives-solution/README.md

    - Ensure this list updates correctly when a new genre is selected.

 ## Bonus Challenge

+### Easier Option

+- **Nest child components in `BookRecommendations` components**

+  - separate the button list and the recommendations into two components `RecommendationButtons.jsx` and `RecommendationList.jsx`
+  - pass the components the correct props so that they function the same way

+### More Challenging Option

 - **Implement a "More Like This" Feature**:
   - Initially, show only the first two books of the selected genre.